 4. A Wealth of Knowledge At Arm’s Length

 The best part about a co-working space is that you, the renter or lessee, can dictate how much or how little interaction you have with the professionals around you.
 Some people enjoy being social butterflies in a communal workspace, and some like to keep to themselves and do it solely so they’re not cooped up at home all day long.

 Regardless of where you stand, the fact of the matter is that co-working spaces are a centralized location for creativity, inventiveness and blossoming knowledge.
 The benefits of being surrounded by a treasure trove of successful niche-specific individuals who have knowledge in fields you may need to know about are priceless.

 It’s important to take advantage of the resources you have around you, and at a co-working space, you’re in great company.
 Off-site employees and independent contractors can network themselves to the best of their ability at co-working spaces because…

-- Most facilities offer team-building activities that emphasize camaraderie in the workplace through mixers, retreats and in-house ping pong tournaments.
+- Most facilities offer team-building activities that emphasize camaraderie in the workplace through event space in Nassau County, retreats and in-house ping pong tournaments.